Gỏi Cuốn Recipe

 Check out this section to learn how to make, serve, and store Vietnamese fresh spring rolls more easily.

-• You can refrigerate fresh spring rolls for 2 – 3 days.
+• Storage Tips: You can refrigerate fresh spring rolls for 2 – 3 days.
 But remember to keep each roll separate from each other, or they will stick together.
 Also, put them in an airtight container to prevent them from toughening up.

 Vietnamese fresh spring rolls can play many roles: as a snack, an appetizer, or a main course item for any meal of the day.
 Despite their impressive nutrition profile, they are quite light and won’t leave your stomach feeling heavy afterward.